pivot-access-ltd/bma-offline-docs/src/how-to-use-hashicorp-vault-with-maas-6942.md

 ```nohighlight
 $ sudo maas config-vault migrate
 ```
 During migration, MAAS might be offline for a few seconds, but it will refresh quickly.
 After this command, MAAS will be fully integrated and functional with Vault.
-You can confirm success in the UI by checking *Settings --> Configuration --> Security --> Secret Storage*.
+You can confirm success in the UI by checking *Settings" --> Configuration --> Security --> Secret Storage*.

 [note]
 If you try to migrate secrets before all region controllers are configured with Vault, the migrate command will fail with an error message.